clovellbsc/zoonami/README.md

 - Ensure you are using VSCode and have vscode live server installed.

 - To run the project start the vscode live server whilst in the project root folder and it should open a tab with the game running

+### Play
+- Move around the map with the arrow keys
+- When entering a battle, you can use the the up and down arrows to select an option.
+- To select the highlighted option press the space bar